Tuesday, June 16, 2020

 Dodgson / Carroll sailed down the river, Isis, with Alice and her sisters telling riveting stories.
 The rivals were within the author and his disparate aspects.
 Can a conservative, devout, tradition-loving Oxford professor with a penchant for postulates and proofs write a so-called nonsense verse translated into seventy languages which hides within the lines a disparaging view of the establishment?
 Is that what poetry can do?
 Shine a light, unwittingly, upon a dark corner of society which would be deemed subversive in a more frontal attack?
 Let the artist roam.
 Allow the muse its full throat.
 Who knows where it may lead?

 On the other hand maybe I am all wrong.
 No need for cryptic messages.
-I don't wish to analyze it to death.
+I don't want to analyze it to death.
 Dodgson's poem stands on its own walrus feet.
 Millions have read it since publication in 1871, finding delightful bafflement in its illogical logic.

 No comments: